Mag1cByt3s/MagicDump/README.md

 - `-u` / `--username`: Specify the username to authenticate as.
 - `-p` / `--password`: Specify the password for authentication.
 - `-H` / `--hash`: Specify the NTLM hash for Pass-the-Hash authentication.
+- `k` / `--kerberos`: Use Kerberos authentication.
+Requires a valid Kerberos ticket.
+  - If using Kerberos ticket cache (no password or hash), set the `KRB5CCNAME` environment variable to the path of your ticket and use `--no-pass`.
+- `--no-pass`: Skip password or hash when using Kerberos authentication.
+Requires `-k`.
 - `--local-auth`: Use local authentication (optional).
 - `-v` / `--verbose`: Enable verbose output for debugging (optional).
 - `-h` / `--help`: Show usage info